Raiders of the Lost Horcrux:

 But Lucretia outlived her father by only a single year (if even that), and he may have been living with her.
 Particularly if she was widowed young.
 She may have been.
 Apart from the Lestranges’, hers is the only childless marriage on that tapestry in the past 150 or so years.
 And we can see the Blacks did not go in for second marriages.

-But, if Reggie passed the word to anyone I doubt it was to his mother.
+But, in this scenario, if Reggie passed the word to anyone I doubt it was to his mother.
 And it certainly wasn’t to Kreachur, either.
 Kreachur still idolizes Bellatrix.

 But, you’ll notice that even amid all the pond scum Kreachur does mutter under his breath, he says nothing particularly favorable about the Dark Lord himself.
 And while he clearly knows who Harry Potter is, and just as clearly detests him, you just don’t get the feeling that having brought the Dark Lord down had anything to do with that.